Hamish & Ba Miller

 Author, blacksmith, dowser, designer, engineer, healer, philosopher, sailor, sculptor, social activist and tree planter - Hamish Miller was all of these.

 Over the years, he and Ba became well-known as dowsers, with acknowledged expertise in healing and the exploration of earth energies.
-In 1987 they embarked on a journey with Paul Broadhurst, exploring and following two intertwining energy currents, the "Michael" and "Mary", from the tip of Cornwall to the Norfolk coast.
+In 1987 they embarked on a journey with Paul Broadhurst, exploring and following two intertwining energy currents, the "Michael" and "Mary", from the tip of Cornwall at Carn Lês Boel, to Hopton on the Norfolk coast.
 The result was The Sun and the Serpent (1989), a book which has inspired and continues to inspire thousands of people world-wide, and has encouraged many to develop their own dowsing skills.

 In 1990 Hamish and Ba launched into an epic 10-year journey across Europe with Paul Broadhurst and Vivienne Shanley, this time following another pair of intertwining currents which they named the "Apollo" and "Athena".
-This 2,500 mile journey took them from the Skelligs off south-west Ireland, across Europe to Mount Carmel in Israel.
-The record of this extraordinary dowsing adventure resullted in The Dance of the Dragon (2000) and a set of beautiful, hand-illustrated maps.
+This 2,500 mile journey took them from the Skelligs off south-west Ireland to Cornwall and across Europe, to Mount Carmel in Israel.
+The record of this extraordinary dowsing adventure resullted in The Dance of the Dragon (2000), now sadly out of print, but a set of beautiful, hand-illustrated maps produced by artist Vivienne Shanley, is still available to buy.

 Hamish gave lectures and workshops, and took part in radio and television programmes, in many different countries.
 With film-maker Tim Walter, and collaborations with other dowsers, he also produced the DVDs Spirit of the Serpent (2003) and Diverse Dowsing (2009).